ajh123/chest-hunters/README.md

 Currently in development, there is no enemy AI or even treasure collection implemented yet.
 However, the basic movement and environment setup is in place.

-## How does this relate to our personal skills?
+### How does this relate to our personal skills?

 - Increases our Strategic thinking and mindset.
 - As it's a single player game.it nurtures independence
 - It promotes friendly competitiveness as its a offline player based game.
 - It helps with responsibility - users have to consistently collect treasures as without them, the opponents grow stronger and the threat level increases.
 - The game helps to enhance competitiveness.

+### License

+All rights reserved.
+This project is proprietary and may not be copied, modified, or distributed without explicit permission from one author.

 ## Assets used